 Blooom gives you a personal analysis of how to diversify your retirement portfolio based on where you're at financially – regardless of age or experience.
 They make it simple for you because they do the trading for you.

-If you already have an IRA or a 401k account, you can easily connect that to Blooom.
-That way you don’t have to setup a new account.
+If you already have a Roth IRA or a Roth 401k account, you can easily connect that to Blooom.
+That way you don't have to setup a new account.
+You can contribute up to the following amounts:

 Buy Low-Risk CD: CIT Bank offers a daily compounding interest to maximize your earnings.